Pan Orient Energy Corp. Buys 50,000 Shares of Pan Orient Energy Corp. (CVE:POE) Stock

 Pan Orient Energy Corp.
-(CVE:POE) insider Pan Orient Energy Corp. acquired 50,000 shares of Pan Orient Energy stock in a transaction dated Thursday, March 4th.
-The shares were bought at an average cost of C$0.85 per share, for a total transaction of C$42,500.00.
-Following the completion of the purchase, the insider now directly owns 531,000 shares of the company’s stock, valued at approximately C$451,350.
+(CVE:POE) insider Pan Orient Energy Corp. bought 50,000 shares of Pan Orient Energy stock in a transaction dated Monday, March 15th.
+The shares were acquired at an average price of C$0.94 per share, with a total value of C$47,000.00.
+Following the completion of the purchase, the insider now directly owns 120,000 shares in the company, valued at approximately C$112,800.

 Pan Orient Energy Corp. also recently made the following trade(s):

-- On Friday, March 26th, Pan Orient Energy Corp. acquired 7,500 shares of Pan Orient Energy stock.
-The shares were bought at an average cost of C$0.90 per share, for a total transaction of C$6,750.00.
+- On Friday, March 26th, Pan Orient Energy Corp. bought 7,500 shares of Pan Orient Energy stock.
+The shares were acquired at an average price of C$0.90 per share, with a total value of C$6,750.00.

-- On Wednesday, March 24th, Pan Orient Energy Corp. bought 50,000 shares of Pan Orient Energy stock.
-The stock was acquired at an average cost of C$0.92 per share, for a total transaction of C$46,000.00.
+- On Wednesday, March 24th, Pan Orient Energy Corp. purchased 50,000 shares of Pan Orient Energy stock.
+The shares were purchased at an average cost of C$0.92 per share, with a total value of C$46,000.00.

-- On Monday, March 22nd, Pan Orient Energy Corp. bought 50,000 shares of Pan Orient Energy stock.
-The stock was acquired at an average cost of C$0.93 per share, for a total transaction of C$46,500.00.
+- On Monday, March 22nd, Pan Orient Energy Corp. purchased 50,000 shares of Pan Orient Energy stock.
+The shares were purchased at an average cost of C$0.93 per share, with a total value of C$46,500.00.

-- On Friday, March 19th, Pan Orient Energy Corp. bought 9,000 shares of Pan Orient Energy stock.
-The stock was acquired at an average cost of C$0.87 per share, for a total transaction of C$7,830.00.
+- On Friday, March 19th, Pan Orient Energy Corp. purchased 9,000 shares of Pan Orient Energy stock.
+The shares were purchased at an average cost of C$0.87 per share, with a total value of C$7,830.00.

-- On Wednesday, March 17th, Pan Orient Energy Corp. bought 21,500 shares of Pan Orient Energy stock.
-The stock was acquired at an average cost of C$0.93 per share, for a total transaction of C$19,995.00.
+- On Wednesday, March 17th, Pan Orient Energy Corp. purchased 21,500 shares of Pan Orient Energy stock.
+The shares were purchased at an average cost of C$0.93 per share, with a total value of C$19,995.00.

-- On Monday, March 15th, Pan Orient Energy Corp. bought 50,000 shares of Pan Orient Energy stock.
-The stock was acquired at an average cost of C$0.94 per share, for a total transaction of C$47,000.00.
+- On Friday, March 12th, Pan Orient Energy Corp. purchased 3,000 shares of Pan Orient Energy stock.
+The shares were purchased at an average cost of C$0.93 per share, with a total value of C$2,790.00.

-- On Friday, March 12th, Pan Orient Energy Corp. bought 3,000 shares of Pan Orient Energy stock.
-The stock was acquired at an average cost of C$0.93 per share, for a total transaction of C$2,790.00.
+- On Wednesday, March 10th, Pan Orient Energy Corp. purchased 33,000 shares of Pan Orient Energy stock.
+The shares were purchased at an average cost of C$0.91 per share, with a total value of C$30,030.00.

-- On Wednesday, March 10th, Pan Orient Energy Corp. bought 33,000 shares of Pan Orient Energy stock.
-The stock was acquired at an average cost of C$0.91 per share, for a total transaction of C$30,030.00.
+- On Monday, March 8th, Pan Orient Energy Corp. purchased 9,500 shares of Pan Orient Energy stock.
+The shares were purchased at an average cost of C$0.85 per share, with a total value of C$8,075.00.

-- On Monday, March 8th, Pan Orient Energy Corp. bought 9,500 shares of Pan Orient Energy stock.
-The stock was acquired at an average cost of C$0.85 per share, for a total transaction of C$8,075.00.
+- On Thursday, March 4th, Pan Orient Energy Corp. purchased 50,000 shares of Pan Orient Energy stock.
+The shares were purchased at an average cost of C$0.85 per share, with a total value of C$42,500.00.

-- On Tuesday, March 2nd, Pan Orient Energy Corp. bought 17,500 shares of Pan Orient Energy stock.
-The stock was acquired at an average cost of C$0.84 per share, for a total transaction of C$14,700.00.
+- On Tuesday, March 2nd, Pan Orient Energy Corp. purchased 17,500 shares of Pan Orient Energy stock.
+The shares were purchased at an average cost of C$0.84 per share, with a total value of C$14,700.00.

-Pan Orient Energy (CVE:POE) last posted its quarterly earnings data on Thursday, March 18th.
+Pan Orient Energy (CVE:POE) last announced its quarterly earnings data on Thursday, March 18th.
 The oil and natural gas company reported C($0.04) earnings per share for the quarter.
-As a group, equities research analysts anticipate that Pan Orient Energy Corp. will post 0.02 earnings per share for the current year.
+On average, equities analysts expect that Pan Orient Energy Corp. will post 0.02 EPS for the current year.

 About Pan Orient Energy